Mayflower line: Stations

 The following table summarises the line's six stations, their distance measured from London Liverpool Street, and estimated number of passenger entries/exits in 2018–19:

 Battery trains

-In 2015 a trial of an electric overhead wire/battery train was undertaken on the line.
-A single Class 379 Electrostar, after installation of electric lithium batteries were installed, began a passenger service.
-The train could travel up to 60 miles on energy stored in the batteries also recharging the batteries via the overhead-wires when on electrified sections of the line, at stations, and via brake regeneration.
-Network Rail refer to this prototype model and its possible future descendants as "Independently Powered Electric Multiple Units" (IPEMU).
+In 2015, a trial of an electric overhead wire/battery train was undertaken on the line.
+A single Class 379 Electrostar began a passenger service after electric lithium batteries were installed.
+The train could travel up to 60 miles on energy stored in the batteries; it recharged the batteries via the overhead-wires when on electrified sections of the line, at stations and through brake regeneration.
+Network Rail refer to this prototype model and its possible future descendants as Independently Powered Electric Multiple Units (IPEMU).